 These 24-hour rhythms are driven by a circadian clock.
 Circadian rhythms of living animals may be measured by recording their locomotor activity over time, and they are normally entrained by light intensity.
 Zantiks units can be used to measure the activity of animals, and also control (and change) the lighting regime.
 In this protocol we provide an example of how a circadian rhythm experiment with adult Drosophila could be performed in the Zantiks MWP system.
 This example protocol can easily be adapted to any users individual experimental needs.

 Experimental set up

-A 96-well plate is prepared, in the base of each well a mixture of agar and sugar is added.
-Drosophila adults are placed individually in each well, and an air permeable cover is put over the top of the well plate.
-The flies are then individually housed, have a humid environment and some available nutrition.
+- For adult Drosophila, a mixture of agar and sugar is added in the base of each well.
+An air permeable cover is put over the top of the well plate once flies are placed inside.
+These allow the flies a humid environment and some available nutrition.